kahmali/meteor-restivus/README.md

 - **NEW!** Role permissions for limiting access to specific endpoints
   - Works alongside the [`alanning:roles`][alanning-roles] package - Meteor's accepted role permission package
+- Coming soon:
+  - Easy setup of CRUD endpoints on Meteor Collections

+Restivus is still a work in progress.
+Feature requests are welcome, and can be created and voted on using [GitHub Issues][restivus-issues]!

 ## Installation